chafey/dicom2ion-js/README.md

 Read more here:
 https://amzn.github.io/ion-docs/guides/why.html

 ## Design Thoughts:

 - Support async iterator as input so we can design for a full streaming implementation
 - Make the attribute->value as simple and lightweight as possible (basically TAG=VALUE)
 - Preserve the VRs in the original DICOM P10, but only the ones we don't already know (private vrs and multi-vr attributes)
 - Use human friendly (Keyword) names for attributes (rather than group/element)
-- Group related attributes together (e.g. patient, study, series, instance groups) to improve read/access/parse times (and human comprehension)
-- Organize groups in the order of most frequently used (uids first, patient details next, etc)
+- Order attributes so the most common ones are first
 - Must be possible to regenerate DICOM P10 from ION Format.
 Ideally bit for bit lossless, but semantic equivalence is acceptable
 - Store the sha256 digest of the original DICOM P10 so we can very integrity later
 - Store the sha256 for each referenced data item so we can verify integrity later

 ### Input Parameters
 - Stream to source DICOM P10
-- Stream Info (optional)
+- Source Info (optional)
   - uri to source DICOM P10 file
   - creation date
   - modification date
 - Encoding Algorithm Parameters (optional)
   - privateAttributeMaxInlineLength - defaults to 256
   - standardAttributeMaxInlineLength - defaults to 256
+  - data dictionary to use

 ### Returns async interable stream with ion data

 ### Output Schema
-- Attribute Grouping
+- Attribute Ordering
-  - Enables faster parsing/lookups as groups can be skipped
+  - Enables faster parsing/lookups
-  - Private attributes put in their own group
+  - Private attributes put at the end
-  - Multiple groups allow enable easier reading/comprehension of data (patient name not mixed with photometric interpretation)
 - Uses human readable names vs tags for common attribute groups
   - Easier to read/debug
 - Stores VRs separately from values